NaomiTerhljan/pushTileGame/README.md

 # Push Tile Game

+This game consists of a 4X4 grid with 12 labelled tiles and 4 blank tiles.
+CLick the 's' key on your keyboard to scramble the tiles, then enter tile values into your keyboard to push tiles in pairs around the board.
+The goal of the game is to get the tiles back into their original ordered state (pictured in the screenshot below).
+Tiles can only be push towards empty spaces, and can only be pushed in pairs.

-To run the Push tile game on a Windows OS:
+To run the tile game on a Windows OS:
 - From https://dotnet.microsoft.com/download download the .NET Framework Dev Pack
 - Clone this repository to your local computer
 - Open a Windows Powershell terminal in the pushTileGame directory